 Bati-Journal TV STAGE

-Organized by Bati-journal TV with backing from France Bois Forêt, the trade show’s TV stage will by presenting a variety of conferences, round-the-table discussions, and interviews on the sector’s key issues.
-Seize this opportunity to stay abreast of all the recent news from the sector.
+Organized by Bati-journal TV with backing from France Bois Forêt, the trade show’s TV stage was presenting a variety of conferences, round-the-table discussions, and interviews on the sector’s key issues.
 Discover an extensive programme revolving around four main themes: Industry, resources, training, and innovation.
-Make a date with the TV stage (Stand 6L18) - Free access

 Discover all the TV stage's conferences in videos!